Creepy, crawly love: Colorado's annual tarantula 'migration' has begun

 Q. When does the tarantula "migration" happen?

-The mating season starts once the temperatures cool at night, which is typically around the start of September.
+The mating season starts once the temperatures cools at night, which is typically around the start of September.

 This "migration" will continue through early October or whenever hard freezes begin, Padilla said.